bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 This document describes how to install and configure a simple samba file sharing service on the Debian for Seagate Central system.

-The example used will share a Public folder (as on the native Seagate Central), share user's password protected home directories and publish another separate folder for the sc user.
+In the example configuration below we will share a "Public" folder (as on the native Seagate Central), share user's password protected home directories and publish another separate folder for the sc user.
 The example will also publish a special "status" folder that contains a dynamically generated web page that will show users the IP address of the system.

 All commands in this document are executed as the root user or with the sudo prefix on the Seagate Central running Debian.